Open-Attestation/token-registry/README.md

 ```

 Only either the `DEPLOYER_PK` or `MNEMONIC` is needed.

+## Subgraph
+Check out our [Token Registry Subgraph](https://github.com/Open-Attestation/token-registry-subgraph) Github repository for more information on using and deploying your own subgraphs for the Token Registry contracts.

 ## Notes
 * The contracts have not gone through formal audits yet.
 Please use them at your own discretion.